tetsuharuohzeki/fastly-compute-template/README.md

 However, we can write only limited case by this way [as what fasly's document said](https://developer.fastly.com/learning/compute/rust/#unit-testing).
-This limitation comes from Compute@Edge WASM binary requirements.
+This limitation comes from Fastly Compute's WASM binary requirements.

 Typical failure case is compile (link) error because core parts of `fasly` crates requires some special wasi system call as a external function but they are not resolved in non `wasm32-wasi` target